-112. The FBO of a fully approved establishment wishing to undertake (an) additional activities requiring approval (as detailed in Type of Establishments section), must apply to the Agency for approval before carrying out the additional activity.

-- 113. The usual approval procedures will be applied when assessing the additional activities for approval. - 114.
-If a fully approved establishment's most recent audit has the outcome 'Improvement Necessary' or 'Urgent Improvement Necessary' the FSA will not consider any applications for further activities or species until such time as the FBO has demonstrated sufficient improvement to exit the Improvement Necessary or Urgent Improvement Necessary status during a subsequent audit. - 115.
+- 107.105.
+The FBO of a fully approved establishment wishing to undertake (an) additional activities requiring approval (as detailed in Type of Establishments section), must apply to the Agency for approval before carrying out the additional activity. - 106.
+The approval procedures, stated in paragraphs 48 to 55, will be applied when assessing the additional activities for approval. - 107.
+If a fully approved establishment's most recent audit has the outcome 'Improvement Necessary' or 'Urgent Improvement Necessary' the FSA will not consider any applications for further activities or species until such time as the FBO has demonstrated sufficient improvement to exit the Improvement Necessary or Urgent Improvement Necessary status during a subsequent audit. - 108.
 Professional judgement may be used, in the case of approving additional activities, to grant full approval in the first instance.
 This is only when the CA reaches a point where they are satisfied with infrastructure, equipment and the FBO controls.
 Examples include adding an approval (this is not an exhaustive list): - a. to slaughter goats at an existing sheep approved slaughterhouse - b. to cut an additional meat type at an approved cutting plant already approved to cut two or more types of meat - c. for a minced meat establishment to an already approved meat preparations establishment - d. for the cold storage of meat - e. for the re-wrapping of meat